purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 >
 >   Decompress the stream using the DEFLATE algorithm without a header and trailing checksum.

-Wait, where's brotli?
+Wait, where's Brotli?
 Oh, it just doesn't exist for... [reasons](https://github.com/whatwg/compression/issues/34).
-This might hopefully change soon, but that's not where we are at at the moment, and you know how slowly these things progress.
+This might hopefully change soon, but that's not where we are presently, and you know how slowly these things progress.

-I also briefly contemplated using `gzip` anyway, but precompressing gzip with a more efficient library -- `zopfli` -- only managed to produce a `86 KiB` file, still significantly worse than brotli.
+I also briefly contemplated using `gzip` anyway, but precompressing gzip with a more efficient library -- Zopfli -- only produces an `86 KiB` file, still significantly worse than Brotli.

 ### Breaking laws

-I was about to give up, but then I remembered a cool technique from [demoscene](https://en.wikipedia.org/wiki/Demoscene).
+I was about to give up, but then I remembered a neat technique from [demoscene](https://en.wikipedia.org/wiki/Demoscene).

 Browsers can decode images.
-Images are typically compressed.
-So we can encode data in pictures and decode it via Canvas API, and *if* the image compression is lossless and efficient enough, it's going to be a net win.
+So we can encode data in pictures and decode it via Canvas API, and *if* the image compression is lossless and efficient enough, it'll be a net win.

-I hope you see where I'm going with this and are yelling "oh why the fuck" right now.
+I hope you see where I'm going with this and are yelling "Oh why the fuck" right now.

 The simplest compressed lossless image format is GIF.
-GIF simply flattens the image in row-major order and applies [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch), a very dated (1984) compression scheme. gzip uses DEFLATE, which was designed to replace LZW, so we're not going to score a win here.
+GIF flattens the image in row-major order and applies [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch), a very dated (1984) compression scheme.
+The DEFLATE method gzip uses was designed to replace LZW, hence we won't score a win here.

 PNG also uses DEFLATE, but vitally, it passes image data through another transform beforehand.
 Instead of compressing the raw pixel data, DEFLATE is applied to the difference between neighboring pixels, e.g. to `[a, b-a, c-b, d-c]` instead of `[a, b, c, d]`.
 (Other, slightly more complicated transforms are also possible.)
-In effect, this makes PNG a predictive format: instead of storing raw data, the difference from prediction ("error") is stored, which is small in most cases (yay, probability asymmetry, Huffman likes that).
+In effect, this makes PNG a predictive format: instead of storing raw data, the difference from the prediction ("error") is stored, which is small in most cases (yay, probability asymmetry, Huffman likes that).

 ### Oh God no

-But the real winner here is [WebP](https://developers.google.com/speed/webp/docs/webp_lossless_bitstream_specification), the format half the lunatics believe is the creation of the devil and the other half believes is a treasure.
-WebP has two variations: lossy and lossless, using completely different approaches.
+But the real winner here is [WebP](https://developers.google.com/speed/webp/docs/webp_lossless_bitstream_specification), the format half the lunatics believe is the creation of the devil, and the other half sees as a treasure.
+WebP has two variants: lossy and lossless, using completely different approaches.
 We're talking about VP8L the lossless format here.

 VP8L is similar to PNG.
 It too uses a predictive transform, slightly more complicated than PNG's, but the better part is that Google replaced DEFLATE with a hand-rolled DEFLATE-like method.

 DEFLATE enables you to split the file into pieces and use a custom Huffman tree for each piece.
-This is reasonable: in practice, data is not uniform, so different parts have different character and backreference probability distributions.
+This is reasonable: realistic data is not uniform, so different parts have different character and backreference probability distributions.
 For example, JavaScript, SVG, and markup will probably use different trees when embedded into one HTML file.

 VP8L supports this too, but with a twist.
-A WebP file can define an arbitrarily large table of distinct Huffman trees and then use different trees for each 16x16 pixel block.
+A WebP file can define an arbitrarily large table of distinct Huffman trees and use different trees for each 16x16 pixel block.
 Crucially, this enables table reuse.
-Where in DEFLATE, JavaScript followed by CSS followed by JavaScript would require three trees to be encoded despite the 1st and the 3rd one being quite similar, VP8L would require just two tables.
-In addition, this enables more locality, because tables are cheaper to switch often.
+In DEFLATE, JavaScript followed by CSS, followed by JavaScript would encode three trees despite the 1st and the 3rd being quite similar, but VP8L would need just two tables.
+In addition, this enables more locality because tables are cheaper to switch often.

 ### More tweaks

 Another cool thing VP8L has is the *color cache*.
 Here's a neat demonstration of a similar technique.

-Suppose you're writing a really stupid JSON compressor.
+Suppose you're writing a stupid JSON compressor.
 You might want to encode marker characters like `"`, `[`, `]`, `{` and `}` efficiently.
 It turns out that sometimes, just saying "this character is a marker" is enough to infer the exact value.
 For example, in `"s<MARKER>`, the marker is clearly `"`, and in `[1, 2, 3<MARKER>` it's clearly `]`.

 The idea here is similar.
-Sometimes, instead of storing the exact pixel, it suffices to just store an indication that we want a copy of the most recent pixel with a certain property (e.g. a 6-bit hash).
+Sometimes, instead of storing the exact pixel, it suffices to store an indication that we want a copy of the most recent pixel with a certain property (e.g. a 6-bit hash).

 ### Trying it out

-I'm going to use the [Recovering garbled Bitcoin addresses](../recovering-garbled-bitcoin-addresses/) post as a benchmark for now.
+I'll use the [Recovering garbled Bitcoin addresses](../recovering-garbled-bitcoin-addresses/) post as a benchmark for now.

 ```shell
 $ curl https://purplesyringa.moe/blog/recovering-garbled-bitcoin-addresses/ -o test.html